elotroalex/chiens/_texts/translation.md

 [93]({{site.baseurl}}/chiens/p093.html){:.pagetitle}

 - Help!
 Help!
 Murder!
 - they killed the sun! there is no more sun! the bulls of Bashan remain, a torch attached to their furious tail ...
-The bulls trample the unfurnished savannah
+The bulls trample the unfurnished savanna
 - the riders remain too.
 - They hung the sun like a shield at the gates of heaven
 - assassins! murderers!